Neurographic Art Easy Doodle Drawing Project in 4 Easy Steps!

 For this neurographic art easy doodle drawing project, the reference image used is a picture of a chameleon and I’m just smoothening out the edges using a felt-tip marker.

-Now that we’ve got our grid in place, let’s practice our Neurodoodle designs.
-Grab the worksheet I’ve linked below or use any sheet of paper you’ve got lying around.
+Now that we’ve got our grid in place, let’s practice how to draw neurographic art lines over our Neurodoodle designs.
+Grab the drawing worksheet I’ve linked below or use any sheet of paper you’ve got lying around.
 We’re going to be creating rounded edges and corners, so get used to smoothing out those V shapes into U shapes.
 And don’t worry, we’ll be going over the printed reference image, so you can see how it’s done.

 For this neurographic art easy doodle drawing project, I'm just darkening the neurographic doodle lines we drew over the reference photo that can be found in my lesson plan.